 Pressured by a conservative rural Moroccan society, a judge and her own mother to marry the man she said had raped her at 15 and then abused her for the rest of her marriage, she could only see one way out: Suicide.

 "I had to marry her to him, because I couldn't allow my daughter to have no future and stay unmarried," said her mother Zohra in an interview with The Associated Press in their tiny village in northern Morocco, a week after her daughter killed herself.

 The Justice Ministry suggests Filali was consenting and not a victim.
-But her death has called attention to -- and prompted outrage over -- an article in the penal code absolving the rape of a minor if it is followed by marriage.
+But her death has called attention to -- and prompted outrage over -- an article in the penal code absolving the perpetrator of the rape of a minor if he marries the victim.
 Activists and social workers are calling for its repeal.

 Zohra Filali said she found her daughter being attacked in the forest after hearing she had been waylaid by a man with a knife.
 She immediately took her daughter to the family home of the man, who was 10 years older, and demanded they marry.

-In conservative Middle East societies, a family's honor rests with the women and intercourse outside of wedlock brings a deep shame that can only be remedied with marriage.
+In many conservative societies, a family's honor rests with the women and intercourse outside of wedlock brings a deep shame that can only be remedied with the girl's marriage.

 The practice dates back to the Old Testament and takes place in conservative or tribal parts in the Muslim world, such as Afghanistan.

 In the story told by Amina's parents, it becomes clear that the mother was the primary force behind her daughter's marriage, which was then sanctioned by a judge and the law which permits underage marriages to "resolve" rape cases.